 “Big polluters could not have crafted a bigger free pass to dump if they wrote it themselves,” said Blan Holman, managing attorney for the Southern Environmental Law Center’s Charleston office.
 “This administration’s efforts to dismantle the Clean Water Act are a full-frontal assault on one of our country’s most important and longstanding environmental safeguards that has prevented unchecked and unlimited pollution from contaminating our waterways and drinking water sources for nearly 50 years.
 Protecting the South’s waters against pollution is our top priority.
 In the face of this serious threat, SELC and our partners will fight this dangerous proposal in court.”

 Flint still doesn’t have clean water.
 And did you know that thousands of communities across the United States have higher-levels of lead in their water than Flint?
-With the Trump Administration and many state governments taking active steps to weaken rules that protect our drinking water, it’s more important than ever that people stay engaged.
+With the Trump Administration and many state governments taking active steps to weaken rules that protect our drinking water, it is more important than ever that people stay engaged.
+In this episode, we welcome guests from the Clean Water For All Coalition: National Field Director, Samantha Lockhart, National Co-Chair, Jan Goldman Carter, and Campaign Director, Rosemary Enobakhare.
+They sit down with us to discuss the fight for clean, safe, and affordable drinking water in America.
+Rev. Lennox Yearwood Jr. hosts along with co-hosts, Mustafa Santiago Ali and Antonique Smith.
+Recorded live for radio, the episode opens with current events in the climate movement.

-All across the country a new generation of pro environmental leaders have been voted into office.
+Description: All across the country a new generation of pro environmental leaders have been voted into office.
 A “Green Wave” of women, people of color and young leaders are taking office, shaking things up and moving the nation toward solutions that are focused on integrating equity into our fight to address the impacts of climate change and environmental justice.
-Our co-hosts in this episode are joined by two special guests, Gene Karpinski, President of the League of Conservation Voters, and Diane Cotter, chemical safety advocate and author.
+In this episode, we are joined by two special guests, The President of the League of Conservation Voters, Gene Karpinski, and chemical safety advocate and author, Diane Cotter.
+Mustafa Santiago Ali hosts along with co-host, Antonique Smith.
+Recorded live for radio, the episode opens with current events in the climate movement.